 - Further Reading

 Getting to Hamburg

 Hamburg is the second-largest city in Germany, located just south of Denmark.
 There’s an international airport, including direct flights from the USA with United.
 Unfortunately, none of the budget airlines within Europe fly to Hamburg, so it might be cheaper to get a flight to another nearby Germany city such as Berlin or Cologne and then use Flixbus for the last leg of the journey.

-As part of our Christmas Market Tour of central Europe, Laura and I traveled to Hamburg from Cologne.
+As part of my Christmas Market Tour of central Europe, I traveled to Hamburg from Cologne.
 Instead of a bus, Flixbus became Flixtrain!
 It was the same company (green and very late), but the cabins were surprisingly comfortable.
 The ride was only a couple hours, but there were six fold-down beds available for a longer trip.
 With plenty of legroom, wifi, a snack bar, outlets in all the cabins and lots of space for baggage, the ride was far more comfortable than any Flixbus.

 If you’re only planning to spend 48 hours in Hamburg, I’d highly recommend getting the Hamburg Card.
 This will give you free transportation throughout the city and up to 50% discounts to most of the attractions.
 The Hamburg Card is available for up to five days and will save you loads.
 An all-day metro ticket costs €7.90 ($8.80).
 Conversely, a 2-day Hamburg Card costs €19.40 ($21.55), and you can save the additional $5 on your first attraction.

 Overall, Hamburg is a rather cheap city for accommodations.
 The cheapest hostels are only $11 a night, and most of the best hotels are under $200 a night.
 With well over 600 hotels, guesthouses and hostels to choose from, there’s an option for everyone.